chinwuchen/Insight_Coding_Challenge/README.md

 - `report.csv`  output file
 - `count_complaints.py`  source code
 - `run.sh`  shell script to run the source code with input/output arguments

+### Approach

+The task is divided into two parts.
+The first part is to create a data structure.
+The second part is the calculation.

 ### My Repo directory structure